Welcome to today's edition of the Rush 24-7 podcast.

 The problem was, as White and her team noted, only prosecutors familiar with the case or a cast of terror players might see the connection that could lead to nabbing a suspect or foiling a plot.

-Justice Honchos overruled uh Mary Joe White's request, even though her team knew better than anybody else in law enforcement what the real risks were.
+Justice Honchos overruled Mary Joe White's request, even though her team knew better than anybody else in law enforcement what the real risks were.

 But equally troubling is that the 9-11 Commission, charged with tracing the failure to stop 9-11, got Mary Joe White's stunning memo and several related documents and deep sixed all of them.

-Now you know how journalists you've heard this about journalists.
+Now, you know how journalists, you've heard this about journalists.

-The story is written in advance, and they go try to put it together in the way they've already got it written in their heads, and anything that comes along that challenges their conception or their agenda gets thrown out.
+The story is written in advance and they go try to put it together in the way they've already got it written in their heads and anything that comes along that challenges their conception or their agenda gets thrown out.

 It's exactly what happened on this commission, folks.